 Try turning this around – use a drum loop as the carrier and your voice as the modulator.
 Try speaking individual words and phrases and then take a deep breath and roll out a whole load of words in one breath.
 Interesting…

-We’ve said the carrier should match the modulator for frequency content and although most vocoders rely on a handful of tried and tested waveforms, it’s worth experimenting with other carrier sounds such as wind, surf, rushing water, crowd noises and so on.
+We’ve said the carrier should match the modulator for frequency content and although most vocoders rely on a handful of tried and tested waveforms, it’s worth experimenting with other carrier sounds such as wind, surf, rushing water, and crowd noises and so on.
 Run a drum loop through this to produce a ‘natural’ drum sound.

 Try reversing modulator and carrier signals.
 Knowing how vocoders work, you’ll realise that a static modulator (such as a pad sound) will probably not produce interesting results.
 Dynamic natural sounds, on the other hand, may produce some interesting and musical surprises.